A shaving soap may be the secret to luxurious shaves that men look for.

 New shave soaps contain oils such as shea butter, palm oil, coconut oil, argan oil, olive oil, etc. that improves performance.

 A good product should have the right mix of these ingredients that will provide good slickness, face feel, and post-shave.

 Slickness refers to the amount of lubricity that will help the razor glide over the skin.
 The better the lubricity, the less chance of razor burn because of the layer of protection it provides.

 Face feel means it feels good when applied on the face.
-There’s no irritation or burning sensation, it just feels good.
+There’s no irritation or burning sensation.
+It just feels right.

-Another ingredient to lookout is “fragrance”.
-If you’re not familiar with that term “fragrance”, it’s a blanket term that accounts to 3,100 different chemicals that manufacturers may not want to disclose.
+Another ingredient to look out for is “fragrance.”
+If you’re not familiar with that term “fragrance,” it’s a blanket term that accounts for 3,100 different chemicals that manufacturers may not want to disclose.

-Frangrance isn’t necessarily bad, even good products have this but if this is an issue to your skin please avoid it.
+The fragrance isn’t necessarily bad, even good products have this, but if this is an issue to your skin, please avoid it.

 There’s a big difference between loading up a shaving soap and cream.
 A shaving soap has a harder consistency that requires a different technique to load up and create lather.